No. 10 Squadron RAF: Second World War

 On 8 September 1939, No. 10 Squadron began its first operation of the Second World War when it flew a leaflet dropping mission over Germany with the Whitley Mk.IV.
-On the night of 11/12 June 1940, Whitleys from No. 10 Squadron launched a raid on the Italian cities of Turin and Genoa.
+On the night of 11th and 12th June 1940, Whitleys from No. 10 Squadron launched a raid on the Italian cities of Turin and Genoa.
 On 8 July 1940, the unit moved to RAF Leeming, Yorkshire.
 On 23 September 1940, the squadron launched a raid on the Boulogne docks in occupied-France.

-In December 1941, the squadron converted to the Handley Page Halifax Mk.I/Mk.II.
+In December 1941, the squadron converted to the Handley Page Halifax Mk.I and Mk.II.
 In July 1942, the squadron was split in two when a detachment was sent to RAF Aqir, British Mandate, which went on to form No. 462 Squadron of the Royal Australian Air Force.
-On 19 August 1942, No. 10 Squadron relocated to RAF Melbourne, Yorkshire, where it would remain until the end of the war in Europe.
+On 19 August 1942, the squadron relocated to RAF Melbourne, Yorkshire, where it would remain until the end of the war in Europe.

 On 7 May 1945, No. 10 Squadron was transferred to Transport Command and converted over to the Douglas Dakota.
 The squadron relocated to RAF Broadwell, Oxfordshire, on 6 August 1945.